 All students and staff will be encouraged to wash their hands with soap and water frequently throughout the school day including at the beginning of each school day, before and after breaks, after coughing and sneezing or using tissues, before and after eating and after using the bathroom.
 Hand Sanitizer will be available in areas without sinks.
 Students and staff will be practicing social distancing while in school.
 This means 6 feet of distance between others.
 Students are encouraged to use proper respiratory etiquette including covering your coughs and sneezes with your elbow.
-Face coverings are required to be worn by all students and staff while in the school building and on school buses or vans.
-Students may remove face coverings while eating and at least 6 feet from others.
+Face masks are required to be worn by all students and staff while in the school building and on school buses or vans.
+Students may remove face masks while eating and at least 6 feet from others.
 They will be provided with 10-minute mask breaks while seated throughout the school day.
-Parents should send in an extra face covering in case the student’s mask breaks, is soiled, becomes wet, or is lost.
+Parents should send in an extra face mask in case the student’s mask breaks, is soiled, becomes wet, or is lost.
 Videos regarding these measures will be viewed by all students to reinforce these healthy habits.

 Do I still need to report a full or partial day absence in a remote learning or hybrid learning environment?
 Yes, parents/guardians should report all absences by calling the attendance line and completing the on-line attendance excuse form within three days of return, available HERE.